 Timings: 10:45 am to 5:15 pm

 Your Bags may need to be left in their lockers

-Make a quick stop to the Asiatic Society Town Hall, barely five minutes away from RBI Monetary Museum.
-Make sure to click your postcard shot of this commanding structure while in the vicinity.
+Don’t forget to make a quick stop to the iconic Asiatic Society Town Hall, which is barely five minutes away from RBI Monetary Museum.

 Liked this post?
 Also check out…..

 Subscribe to this blog and be the first to receive notifications of my new posts in your inbox.